-Casseroles on Call is a ministry that provides a casserole based meal (s) to individuals, couples or families.
+Casseroles on Call provides a casserole based meal (s) to individuals, couples or families.
 Talented cooks create a delicious offering for those whose life situation allows us to offer a tasty and practical expression of our care and concern.
 Arrangements are made in advance between the assigned cook and the recipient family with regard to food preferences and delivery time.
-For more detail or to participate as either a cook or a recipient, please call the parish office at 410-771-4466 or contact Marge Bowen, ministry head, 410-877-7680.

-Our most recent ministry is the Flower Ministry.
-Altar flowers that are not already designated for after-church use can become a donation of beauty and cheer for others in the parish.
-Community head Dottie Russell and her team members make these deliveries after the service to elderly and ill for their enjoyment throughout the rest of the week.
+Altar flowers become a donation of beauty and cheer for others in the parish.
 This wonderful ministry offers not only a bouquet of lovely fresh flowers but a loving pastoral presence as well.
-To be a participant in this ministry as either a recipient or as a visitor, please contact the parish office or Dottie Russell, 410-357-5309 or .
+Community head Joan Warnsmann and her team members make these deliveries after the service to elderly and ill for their enjoyment throughout the rest of the week.
+You may participate as a recipient or visitor.

 The prayer chain is a group of dedicated parishioners who honor requests for prayers from and for individuals and families.
 The information is held in the strictest confidence.
 To volunteer or to make a prayer request please call the parish office at 410-771-4466.

 St. James has two literature resources called tract racks.
 One rack is located on the steps leading to the parish office, the other in the narthex of the church.
 Filled with informative and timely booklets, these tracts are a gift to you.
 There is no need to return these tracts but we do suggest that you pass them along to others.
 Suggestions about topics are always welcome.